 Children are starting to use the internet at younger ages.
 There are many benefits to exposing your child to what the online world has to offer; the internet has unlocked possibilities and avenues that were previously unimaginable.
 The internet can be used as an instrument of learning, socialization, and entertainment.
 However, like any tool, it needs to be used in a safe manner.
 Today's internet safety tips for kids will help create ground rules for internet usage in your home.

-We'll cover everything from cyberbullying to streaming videos safely to protecting your child's eyesight.
+I'll cover cyberbullying, streaming videos safely, protecting your child's eyesight, and more.
 These internet safety tips can be adopted by users of all ages from elementary school, to middle school, high school, and even adulthood.
-Your child can also learn more about cybersecurity with Create & Learn's live online internet safety class.

 1. Never give away personal information